jarodlam/jarodlam.github.io/content/posts/petrol-price-cycle-notification/index.md

 This process was ripe for automation.
 I used [Google Apps Script](https://script.google.com), Google's JavaScript-powered cloud automation tool, to periodically crawl the ACCC price cycle web page and send me an email if the cycle status has changed to "increasing" or "decreasing".
 The email looks like this:
 -->

-As a poor uni student, I used to check the [ACC petrol price cycle web page](https://www.accc.gov.au/consumers/petrol-diesel-lpg/petrol-price-cycles) almost daily.
-As soon as it seemed like prices were rising, I would rush to the nearest discount petrol station, determined to squeeze every drop of bargain fuel I could fit into my tank, tiding me over for the next month while prices creeped down.
+As a poor uni student, I used to check the [ACCC petrol price cycle web page](https://www.accc.gov.au/consumers/petrol-diesel-lpg/petrol-price-cycles) almost daily.
+The moment it seemed like prices were rising, I would rush to the nearest discount petrol station, determined to fit every drop of bargain fuel I could into my petrol tank to tide me over for the next month while prices creeped down.

-The web page shows a graph of current average petrol cycles along with a text "buying tip" indicating if prices are *increasing*, *decreasing*, at the *highest point* in the cycle, or the *lowest point* in the cycle:
+The web page shows a graph of current average petrol cycles along with a text-based "buying tip" indicating if prices are *increasing*, *decreasing*, at the *highest point* in the cycle, or the *lowest point* in the cycle:

 ![ACCC website](accc-website.png)